nebulous/infinitude/README.md

   * Schedules
   * Dealer information

-As well as monitoring of weather and any other sensors you may want to integrate.
+As well as providing an open RESTful api and monitoring of weather and any other sensors you may want to integrate.

 <img src="http://i.imgur.com/1LhLKbp.png" />